shilamontubig/mmsg_csharp/README.md

 **Question 3**:
 The best approach would be to Stubs to simulate the responses from the third-party payment gateway.
 This way we will be able to test our own application with no dependency on the third-party gateway.

+**Bonus Question**:
+For Event Driven model, I will include the test cases related to Order processing.
+In this process, the API calls, depending on which state they are in, can be published to different topics and a consumer routes these calls to specific queues.
+A listener to each queue will then pick up the messages and the application will start processing.
+Tools such as Kafka and ActiveMQ can be used for this purpose.